Chrismarsh/mesher/docs/source/configuration.rst

 Required
 =========
-Configuration files are stored in a python file and passed as an argument to ``mesher.py`` on the command line.
+Configuration files are stored in a python file and passed as an argument to ``mesher`` on the command line.
 For example:
 ::

-   python mesher.py example_mesher_config.py
+   python mesher example_mesher_config.py

 Therefore this configuration file must be compliant python code, but as such can contain arbitrary python code.